folio-org/okapi/doc/security.md

      * X-Okapi-Token: xxx-motd-xxx
      * X-Okapi-Permissions: ["motd.staff"]

-2.11) The motd module receives the request.
+2.11) The motd module receives the request:
  * It sees that X-Okapi-Permissions contains the "motd.staff" permission.
 So it decides to retrieve the staff-only motd from the database.
- * It sends a GET request to http://folio.org/okapi/db/motd/staff with headers
+ * It sends a GET request to http://folio.org/okapi/db/motd/staff with headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxx-motd-xxx

-2.12) Okapi receives the request, and processes it as before.
+2.12) Okapi receives the request, and processes it as before:
- * It checks that we know about tenant "ourlib"
+ * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /db/motd/, and that are enabled for "ourlib".
  * This list will typically consist of two modules: first "auth", and then the actual "db" module.
- * Okapi notes that the request contains a X-Okapi-Token.
+ * Okapi notes that the request contains an X-Okapi-Token.
 It saves the token for future use.
  * Okapi checks what permissions are required and desired for these services.
 The db module requires "db.motd.read"
- * For simplicity, we assume the db module itself does not have any specific permissions.
+ * For simplicity, we assume that the db module itself does not have any specific permissions.
- * Okapi checks where the auth module is running (which node, on which port)
+ * Okapi checks where the auth module is running (which node, on which port).
  * Okapi passes the request to the auth module with these extra headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxx-motd-xxx